JuliaLang/julia/stdlib/Logging/docs/src/index.md

     early return is more appropriate.)
 * The *message* is a human readable string describing the event in markdown format.
-* Optional *key value pairs* allow arbitrary data to be attached to each event.
+* Optional *key--value pairs* allow arbitrary data to be attached to each event.
-  Some keys have conventional meaning which can affect the way an event is interpreted (see [`@logmsg`](@ref)).
+  Some keys have conventional meaning that can affect the way an event is interpreted (see [`@logmsg`](@ref)).

 The system also generates some standard information for each event:

 * The `module` in which the logging macro was expanded.
 * The `file` and `line` where the logging macro occurs in the source code.
-* A message `id` which is unique for each logging macro invocation.
+* A message `id` that is unique for each logging macro invocation.
 This is very useful as a key for caching information or actions associated with an event.
 For instance, it can be used to limit the number of times a message is presented to the user.
-* A `group` for the event which is set to the base name of the file by default, without extension.
+* A `group` for the event, which is set to the base name of the file by default, without extension.
 This can be used to group messages into categories more finely than the log level (for example, all deprecation warnings have group `:depwarn`), or into logical groupings across or within modules.

+Notice that some useful information such as the event time is not included by default.
+This is because such information can be expensive to extract and is also *dynamically* available to the current logger.
+It's simple to define a [custom logger](@ref AbstractLogger-interface) to augment event data with the time, backtrace, values of global variables and other useful information as required.

 ## Processing log events

 As you can see in the examples, logging statements make no mention of where log events go or how they are processed.
-This is a key design feature which makes the system composable and natural for concurrent use.
+This is a key design feature that makes the system composable and natural for concurrent use.
 It does this by separating two different concerns:

 * *Creating* log events is the concern of the module author who needs to decide where events are triggered and which information to include.
-* *Processing* of log events - that is, display, filtering, aggregation and recording - is the concern of the application author who needs to bring multiple modules together into a cooperating application.
+* *Processing* of log events — that is, display, filtering, aggregation and recording — is the concern of the application author who needs to bring multiple modules together into a cooperating application.

 ### Loggers

-Processing of events is performed by a *logger* which is the first piece of user configurable code to see the event.
+Processing of events is performed by a *logger*, which is the first piece of user configurable code to see the event.
 All loggers must be subtypes of [`AbstractLogger`](@ref).

-When an event is triggered, the appropriate logger is found by looking for a task local logger with the global logger as fallback.
+When an event is triggered, the appropriate logger is found by looking for a task-local logger with the global logger as fallback.
 The idea here is that the application code knows how log events should be processed and exists somewhere at the top of the call stack.
-So we should look up through the call stack to discover the logger - that is, the logger should be *dynamically scoped*.
-(This is a point of contrast with logging frameworks where the logger is *lexically scoped* - provided explicitly by the module author or a simple global variable.
+So we should look up through the call stack to discover the logger — that is, the logger should be *dynamically scoped*.
+(This is a point of contrast with logging frameworks where the logger is *lexically scoped*; provided explicitly by the module author or as a simple global variable.
 In such a system it's awkward to control logging while composing functionality from multiple modules.)

-The global logger may be set with [`global_logger`](@ref), and task local loggers controlled using [`with_logger`](@ref).
+The global logger may be set with [`global_logger`](@ref), and task-local loggers controlled using [`with_logger`](@ref).
 Newly spawned tasks inherit the logger of the parent task.